mecampbellsoup/type_check/README.md

 The salient methods in the following code snippet are:

-* `type_check_params`: when used in a `before_action`, this method will compare each type constraint in `CreateUserParams` to the corresponding parameter value.
+* `assert_params_format`: when used in a `before_action`, this method will compare each type constraint in `CreateUserParams` to the corresponding parameter value.
 Fail states can and should be handled by yielding to a block, where you have access to the parameters' validation errors.
 * `filtered_params`: removes non-permitted parameters, returning only key-value pairs specified in the type constraints.
-This method will raise an exception if called prior to `type_check_params` This method will raise an exception if called prior to `type_check_params`.
+This method will raise an exception if called prior to `assert_params_format` This method will raise an exception if called prior to `assert_params_format`.

 ```ruby
 class UsersController < ActionController::Base